krishnanlab/Expresto/README.md

 # Expresto
 This repository contains data and code to generate the results and reproduce the figures and tables found in [_A Flexible, Interpretable, and Accurate Approach for Imputing the Expression of Unmeasured Genes_](https://doi.org/10.1101/2020.03.30.016675) `bioRxiv doi.org/10.1101/2020.03.30.016675` (submitted for review).
 This work introduces a new method for imputing gene expression.
-The method introduced, SampleLASSO, uses the LASSO machine learning algorithm in a way that captures context specific biologically relevant information to guide imputation.
+The method introduced, _SampleLASSO_, uses the LASSO machine learning algorithm in a way that captures context specific biologically relevant information to guide imputation.

 This repo provides:
 1. The data, results, and figures presented in the manuscript.
 2. Code to regenerate the results and figures.
-3. A function that allows a user to upload a dataset to be imputed, and then we use SampleLASSO to fill in the unmeasured genes and also report which other expression samples in the training data were the most helpful for imputation.
+3. A function that allows a user to upload a dataset to be imputed, and then we use _SampleLASSO_ to fill in the unmeasured genes and also report which other expression samples in the training data were the most helpful for imputation.

 ## Section 1: Pre-computed Data, Results, and Figures/Tables
 ### Data